acuiram/pca-svm-classifier/README.md

 # pca-svm-classifier
-This project aims to develop a supervised classifier using svm and pca for dimensionality reduction
+This project's aim is to gain deeper knowledge about support vector machine(SVM) and principal component analysis(PCA) and develop a practical implementation of these algorithms.